vanyachyzh/vanyachyzh/README.md

 # Hey there! 👋

-Hey there, I'm Ivan, and this is my GitHub playground! 🚀 I'm a web developer with a serious passion for crafting awesome websites from scratch.
+I'm Ivan, and this is my GitHub playground! 🚀 I'm a web developer with a serious passion for crafting awesome websites from scratch.
 <h3>Things I code with</h3>

 <p>